haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-3-simulating_fl_cycle.rst

 For the simulator, both the aggregator and trainer are defined as a worker.
-Each worker has an assigned role that determines the kind of computation it will perform.

-It is the role of the orchestrator to define these roles for the workers and initialize them.
+Each worker has an assigned role that determines the kind of computation it will perform.It is the role of the orchestrator to define these roles for the workers and initialize them.

 For the purposes of the simulator, the `train_fl <../train_fl.py>`__ file behaves as the orchestrator and initiates all the workers.